Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Dimension Reduction.md

 The data collected in practice always save in the table form, which can considered as a matrix.
 Another techniques similar to PCA is  eigenvalue-eigenvector decomposition.
 Dimension reduction is really the topic of data science as data preprocessing .

 The basic idea of dimension reduction is that not all information is necessary for a specific task.
-The motivation of dimension reduction is **Curse of dimensionality**, limit of storage and computation and so on.
+The motivation of dimension reduction is **Curse of Dimensionality**, limit of storage/computation and so on.
 The high dimensional space is not easy for us to visualize, imagine or understand.
 The intuition or insight to high dimensional space is weak for us, the people who live in the three dimensional space.
 As a preprocessing data method, it helps us to select features and learn proper representation.
-A more theoretical and useful topic is data compression, a branch of information theory.
 The dimension reduction is related with geometry of data set, which includes manifold learning and topological data analysis.

 All manifold learning algorithms assume that data set lies on a smooth non-linear manifold of low dimension and a mapping